 -You can configure them with PowerShell: Set-MPPreference -AttackSurfaceReductionRules_Ids

 –Exclusions will affect every ASR rule.
 But not all ASR rules support exclusions.
 Two of them do not support exclusions:

-–Only enable the ASR rule: “block process creations originating from PSExec and WMI commands” when using Intune or another MDM solution!
-Microsoft Endpoint Manager is incompatible, because this rule blocks WMI commands.
+–Only enable the ASR rule: “block process creations originating from PSExec and WMI commands” when you are using Intune or another MDM solution!
+Management through Microsoft Endpoint Configuration Manager (MECM) will stop functioning because this rule blocks WMI commands.

--Cloud delivered protection has to be enabled as a requirement for the rule: “Block executable files from running unless they meet a prevalence, age, or trusted list criterion”.
-Admins can not specify anything with this rule, because it’s owned by Microsoft.
+–Cloud-delivered protection has to be enabled as a requirement for the rule: “Block executable files from running unless they meet a prevalence, age, or trusted list criterion”.
+Admins can’t specify anything with this rule, because it’s owned by Microsoft.

 -ASR rules configured in Intune do support wildcard and environmental variables exclusions.
 Beware, ASR rules don’t support user context exclusions, as they’re running in system context.
 Also, it’s very nice that some exclusions are already built-in.

 – Windows event log is the key when you want to wisely audit the ASR rules first.